 In order for all children to achieve success at Brough Primary School, it is necessary for children to feel safe and secure, be treated with respect and most importantly, to learn to the best of their ability.
-Our school rules reflect this ethos and form the basis of the achievements we would like our children to aim towards.
+Our school behaviour principles reflect this ethos and form the basis of how we recognise and reward pupils.